 Visitors to Canyon Lake come from many areas beyond the limits of Comal County.
-For example, the campsite reservation records for Potters Creek Park shows that more than 6,000 reservation transactions were made in 2014 with more than 27,000 visitors associated with those reservations.
-Using zip codes from these campsite reservations, we determined the top five counties where visitors are coming from as follows:
+For example, the campsite reservation records for Potters Creek Park show that more than 6,000 reservation transactions were made in 2014 with more than 27,000 visitors associated with those reservations.
+Using zip codes from these campsite reservations, it was determined that the top five counties where camping visitors are coming from includes: